-Pope Francis's death was announced earlier today, on April 21st.
+The announcement of Pope Francis's death occurred on April 21st.
 He was 88 years old.
-The moment has triggered many tributes and retrospectives on the Pope's legacy, including an advocacy for the poor and the marginalized, and a progressive agenda that tried to move the Church in a more accepting direction.
+The moment has triggered many tributes and retrospectives on the Pope's legacy, including advocacy for the poor and marginalized and a progressive agenda that tries to move the Church in a more accepting direction.
 Born on December 17th, 1936, in Buenos Aires, Argentina, under the name Jorge Mario Bergoglio, the Pope was the eldest son of a family of five siblings.
 Here's what we know about his family:

 A family of Italian immigrants